2026 EPCOT Flower & Garden Festival Guide

 - Citrus Blossom (“Orange Bird Eats”) Menu & Food Review

-These will all be updated in the coming days as we have a chance to graze our way around the 2023 Epcot Flower & Garden Festival!
+These will all be updated once we have a chance to graze our way around the 2026 EPCOT Flower & Garden Festival.
+Expect full booth reviews starting in the second week of March 2026.

 As the parentheticals suggest, the top 3 booths above are the best of the festival.
-We’d highly recommend prioritizing those Outdoor Kitchens, and those reviews, when planning what you’re going to eat and drink at the 2023 Epcot Flower & Garden Festival.
+This is consistently the case, and we’d expect it to be true once again in 2026.
+We’d highly recommend prioritizing those Outdoor Kitchens, and those reviews, when planning what you’re going to eat and drink at the Epcot Flower & Garden Festival.

 To make matters easier, that trio of Outdoor Kitchens is all located conveniently near one another towards the front of the park.
 While most of the food booths are in World Showcase, those options are much more hit or miss than BRUNCHCHOT, Farmers Feast, and Honey Bee-stro.

 If you’re looking for strategy to efficiently experience for navigating the parks amidst all of these changes, be sure to consult our Itineraries & Touring Plans for Walt Disney World.
-Those have been updated with all of the latest changes (like Genie+ and Lightning Lanes) plus the newest additions, like Remy’s Ratatouille Adventure, Harmonious, and Disney Enchantment.
-As soon as Guardians of the Galaxy – Cosmic Rewind opens, we’ll add it, too.
+Those have been updated with all of the latest changes (like Lightning Lane Multi-Pass) plus recent additions, like Remy’s Ratatouille Adventure and Guardians of the Galaxy – Cosmic Rewind at EPCOT, as well as Tiana’s Bayou Adventure and TRON Lightcycle Run at Magic Kingdom.

 Here’s what else we know based upon our past experiences at the Epcot Flower & Garden Festival…